garycheung13/garycheung13-hugo-portfolio/content/projects/emx_systems.md

 #### Summary

 This project was completed on behalf of our client, EMX Systems, a healthcare startup developing a medical record exchange system that aggregates patient records from separate electronic medical record(EMR) systems to provide doctors with faster and more complete information about their patients.
-I worked a UX researcher and designer on a team of five to assess the needs of medical professionals and design the frontend using our research findings.
+I worked as a UX researcher and designer on a team of five to assess the needs of medical professionals and design the frontend interface using our research findings.

 #### Background